 Studying architecture in the supportive environment at St. John’s was a privilege.
 In addition to providing extra funding for course materials (drawing boards, books and model-making materials), the College helped me pursue my interests beyond the course by offering generous travel bursaries and sponsoring my undergraduate research project one summer.
 The College community was both diverse and inclusive: I lived with people studying other subjects throughout my time at St. John’s and was constantly exposed to new ways of thinking.
 By studying at St. John’s, I not only received an excellent architectural education but I also broadened my cultural perceptions and was able to make the most of my time at Cambridge.

-As someone who is equally interested in the sciences, humanities and arts, I enjoy being able to develop my knowledge and skills in a variety of different subject areas, which is something the Architecture Tripos at Cambridge does perfectly!
-Between studio projects, field trips, supervisions and lectures, there is never an opportunity for boredom and the small cohort of about 45 students means that the whole year becomes very well acquainted and will probably become some of your closest friends!
+As someone who is equally interested in the sciences, humanities and arts, I enjoy being able to develop my knowledge and skills in a variety of different subject areas, which is something the Architecture Tripos at Cambridge does perfectly.
+Between studio projects, field trips, supervisions and lectures, there is never an opportunity for boredom and the small cohort of about 40 students means that the whole year becomes very well acquainted and will probably become some of your closest friends!

 I could not have chosen a better college for this subject.
-It is, in my albeit biased opinion, one of the most beautiful colleges in Cambridge and an inspiring place to live and work – from the grandiose atmosphere of New Court to the stunning example of 1960s architecture as seen in the Cripps Building.
+It is, in my albeit biased opinion, one of the most beautiful colleges in Cambridge and an inspiring place to live and work – from the grandiose atmosphere of New Court, to the stunning example of 1960s British Modernism of the Cripps Building.
 Students of John’s also have access to various Learning and Research funds, which are incredibly generous and useful when it comes to purchasing materials for studio work.
 Drawing boards are also provided on loan by the college during the academic year, which not only helps financially but also reduces the need to move it in and out of your room at the end of each year, which as an international student, is very much appreciated.
 The teaching and support system in College and the Department is excellent and the regular supervisions and tutorials are the perfect way to consolidate everything that is taught in lectures.
-Termly meetings with your Director of Studies and Tutor also give you the opportunity to talk about any problems you might have, either personal or academic.
-St John’s College library is also accessible 24/7 (which has proven very useful before coursework deadlines!), and has a great selection of books on architecture.
+Regular meetings with your Director of Studies and your Tutor also give you the opportunity to talk about any problems you might have, either personal or academic.
+St John’s College library is also accessible 24/7 (which has proven very useful before coursework deadlines), and has a great selection of books on architecture.
 Overall, I have had an incredible experience and would very much encourage anyone who is thinking of applying to choose St John’s.

-(Graduated 2014; 2014-16 worked for Herzog & de Meuron, Basel; 2016-19 Masters in Architecture, Harvard University Graduate School of Design)
+(Graduated 2014.
+2014-16 Herzog & de Meuron, Basel.
+Currently studying for a Masters in Architecture at Harvard University Graduate School of Design)

 I chose to study Architecture because I was fascinated by the fusion of artistic and analytic aspects which allowed me to study a broad range of stimulating subtopics.
 Shaping and reflecting on not only the way we live but also on our cultures and identities, architecture can really have a profound impact on us which has been significant to me while growing up in various countries around the world.
 The architectural discourse is a universal one and that is a feature which I still think forms part of the great allure of the subject.